torvalds/linux/Documentation/trace/rv/monitor_synthesis.rst

   Documentation/trace/rv/deterministic_automata.rst

-[2] dot2k appends the monitor's name suffix to the events enums to avoid conflicting variables when exporting the global vmlinux.h use by BPF programs.
+[2] rvgen appends the monitor's name suffix to the events enums to avoid conflicting variables when exporting the global vmlinux.h use by BPF programs.